RanaMohamad21/Aida-Front-End/Aida/README.md

    > The button to make the password visible.
    > Adjusting the font to be Roboto but it is not working for some reason
    > The image needs to be changed as it has low quality!

+Notes: After the signup process, a user is redirected to the login page while the vendor is redirected to the home page without logging him in.